RKelln/5-directions/public/writing/ml_art.md

 <!-- .slide: data-background-video="../video/Everything is a Remix Part 2 -2021-HhMar_eYnNY.mp4" data-background-size="contain" -->

 Notes:
+"Think of memes this way:

+Everything you do and then share with the world is a meme.

+The gestures you make, the dances you dance, the emojis you type, the clothes you wear, the jokes you tell, the tweets you post, the phrases you speak, the clickbait you write, the thumbnails you create, the nonsense you share.
+These are all things we copy and share and modify - they're all memes.

+It's our natural drive to copy from each other that creates memes and creates culture.
+We love to copy, and we love it when others copy too, just not from us.

+Why do we love copying?"

 ### Credits <!-- .element: class="attribution" -->
 * [_Everything is a Remix_ - Kirby Ferguson](https://www.youtube.com/watch?v=HhMar_eYnNY), 2021